sguox002/leetcode/leetcode-all.md

 <<-767. reorganize string ***->>

 ### trivials & straightforward
+<<-788	Rotated Digits    		57.3%	Easy
+rotate 180 degrees and number is still valid and different from original. given n, return the number of good numbers. loop and check each.
+->>

 <<-800	Similar RGB Color    		61.9%	Easy	->>

 <<-804	Unique Morse Code Words    		77.5%	Easy	->>